TJM-Associates/ot-right-reservations/README.md

 # Restaurant Reservations

 > A restaurant reservation booking app.
-This module focuses on calendar reservations
+This module focuses on calendar reservations by restaurantId, date, time, and party size.
+The focus of this project is to simulate 100M data points and handle 1000+ requests per second.
 - Front end: React, Webpack
 - Back end: Node/express, Postgres, AWS